Most Frequently Asked Questions

 Macintosh®-based test takers: Mac OS® X 10.3.9 (Panther®) or newer.

-The eSkill web application is compatible with Internet Explorer 8 (or later), Firefox 3.0 (or later) as well as Chrome 5 (or later) on PC, and with Safari on Mac.
+The eSkill web application is compatible with Internet Explorer 9 (or later), Edge 20 (or later), Firefox 3.6 (or later) as well as Chrome 5 (or later) on PC, and with Safari 8 (or later) on Mac.

 To download one of these eSkill-compatible browsers at no charge, go to the following links:

-Any Hardware system that can run IE8 effectively should be adequate, with Pentium III, 700 MHz, and 512M RAM as a suggested minimum.
-Using eSkill also requires a minimum 56 kbps Internet connection.
+Any Hardware system that can run IE9 effectively should be adequate, with Pentium III, 700 MHz, and 512MB RAM as a suggested minimum.
+Using eSkill requires a minimum 56 kbps Internet connection.

 If you are having trouble with your Adobe Flash Player, check the following links for a solution.